ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

-    - Use and create a test suite implemented with [Pytest](https://docs.pytest.org/) to detect a failure in a Python program and then effectively use tools like a text editor and a terminal window to find and fix the failure, ultimately confirming that the Python program no longer contains the failure and that the fix did not compromise other functions in the program.
+    - Use and create a test suite implemented with [Pytest](https://docs.pytest.org/) to detect a failure in a Python program and then effectively use tools like a text editor and a terminal window to find and fix the fault, ultimately confirming that the Python program no longer contains the fault and that the fix did not compromise other functions in the program.
     - Use a text editor like [VS Code](https://code.visualstudio.com/) to participate in a remote and collaborative Python programming session by